 7. A sculptor’s retreat

-Sculptor Pauline Lee’s outdoor room isn’t just a beautiful feature in her garden; it’s the workshop and studio from where she produces her wonderful ceramic pieces.
+Sculptor Pauline Lee’s traditional garden room isn’t just a beautiful feature in her garden; it’s the workshop and studio from where she produces her wonderful ceramic pieces.
 It serves as the perfect setting to observe the natural world around her from which she draws inspiration for her botanical works.

 Made from two modified sheds, it blends into the garden landscape, with honeysuckle and clematis spilling over the roof and fragrant pink roses climbing up the walls.
 Inside brims with her fired stoneware sculptures, pots, figurative work and wall tiles.